nomomo/Twitch-Auto-Max-Quality/README.md

 ## Change log
 ### 0.0.6 (2020-10-29)
-- Improved operation when there is only one selectable image quality
+- It works better for cases where there is only one video quality.
-- Initial script operation delay can be set
+- User can set initial delay for automatic quality change.
+If the problem occurs because the script changes the video quality too quickly, increase the delay.
 ### 0.0.5 (2020-05-31)
 - In May 2020, the structure of the Twitch player inserted as an iframe seems to have changed.
 So I modified the code so that the script works properly again in the Twitch player inserted as an iframe.
 However, there may be users who still use the old Twitch Player(idk).
 If 'Simulate settings button method' does not work properly, try turning on "regacy mode" in the settings menu.
 ### 0.0.4 (2019-11-15)